d1r0l/bloglist/readme.md

 # BlogList App

-## This is my first big project i built while taken a FullStackOpen course

-## It have separate frontend and backend server connected to Mongo.DB
+This is my first advanced project i built while taken a FullStackOpen course It have separate frontend and backend server connected to Mongo.DB.

 Libraries used for frontend: